 Holistic planning looks at your current financial picture as well as your future goals, your health, family, and other variables that are unique to you.
 When you take a holistic approach to financial planning, you acknowledge that both your life and your money can’t be controlled by a checklist.

 Paying off your debt is an important part of your investment strategy.
 Investing doesn’t mean you have to buy stocks or mutual funds.
 If the interest on your credit card debt is 15% a year, pay off the credit card debt first.
 You’ll save at least 15% a year.
 That’s investing: putting money away so you won’t have debt in the future.

-If you are one of the lucky few who get the 0% balance transfer offers with a 2% to 4% fees, utilize them to minimize the interest expenses and pay off your debt.
-One thing to keep in mind: keep your revolving debt below 10% of your total credit limit.
-Otherwise, it is going to hurt your credit score big time.
+Use 0% balance transfer offers with 2% to 4% fees to reduce interest and pay off debt.
+Maintain revolving debt at less than 10% of your credit limit.
+Otherwise, your credit will tank.

-- Invest as much as you can in 401(k) or Roth IRA.
-Preferably, invest the minimum that your company will match 100% because your company’s 100% match is free money.
-You gain 100% guaranteed.
-Take the absolute advantage of that.
+- Contribute as much as you can to your 401(k) or Roth IRA.
+If you can, invest the least amount that your company will match 100%, because that’s free money.
+Use that to your fullest advantage.